CrowdStrike/Cloud-GCP/cloud-storage-protection/demo/tutorial.md

 > You will be asked to provide these credentials when the `demo.sh` script executes.

 ## Let's Get Started
-Execute the following command to stand up the demonstration.
+Execute the following command to stand up the demonstration:

+***Please note that the input for your credentials are hidden.***
 ```sh
 ./demo.sh up
 ```
 You will be asked to provide your CrowdStrike API credentials.

-**\*Please note that the input for your credentials are hidden.**

 If this is the first time you're executing the demonstration, Terraform will initialize the working folder after you submit these values.
 After this process completes, Terraform will begin to stand-up the environment.